MaperPario/Work-and-Experience-Portfolio/README.md

 My Sixth Full Stack JavaScript TechDegree Project

 CSS Changes:
-- Made background color is a light purple color.
+- Made background color a light purple color for 'Layout'.
 - Changed the color of the buttons in each layout to match the layout color.
 - Changed the font size of bio to be a little bit larger to make it easier to read.